 All of the earphones were measured with ARTA, using Vibro Veritas connected directly to a microphone input jack (input volume set to 100%) of an on-board audio codec of a Gigabyte motherboard, and mostly with the same ear tips for a perfect seal, the included tips are used whenever possible.
 Earphones with nozzles narrower than Ø4mm are the exception, in which case I use the included narrow-bore tips.

-The output is that same ASUS Xonar DGX with its amplifier set to "VOIP Mode or for <32ohms headsets" setting (the lowest setting) and volume set to %50.
+The output is that same ASUS Xonar DGX with its amplifier set to "VOIP Mode or for <32ohms headsets" setting (the lowest setting) and PC's volume set to %50.

 As a result, these graphs are not technically accurate and cannot be compared to graphs measured by other sources.
 These graphs should only be compared internally, to other graphs on AudioBudget, and not to external graphs.